 Who Has Better Dining Credit: Chase Sapphire Preferred vs Amex Gold

 Now that we’ve seen how you can earn and redeem your bonus, it’s time to decide which credit card maximizes your restaurant and takeout purchases.
 While both are some of the best cards for dining purchases, one probably works better for you than the other.

-Yes, the 4x Membership Rewards® points on dining and U.S. supermarkets is a start.
-And, maximizing the $120 annual credit helps.
+Yes, the 4x Membership Rewards® points on dining and U.S. supermarkets are a start.
+And, maximizing the $120 annual credit help

-But, if you can’t use the $100 travel credit or the other bonus categories, it’s hard to justify the overall card.
+But, if you can’t use the bonus categories, it’s hard to justify the overall card.
 The American Express® Gold Card does a brilliant job of letting you earn bonus points on large, common purchases like supermarkets and dining.
 But, unless you redeem your points for award flights, it might not be the better option.

 Chase Sapphire Preferred® Card